vivekprm/spring-security-samples/README.md

 Please refer architecture diagram for complete understanding.

+# proxy-ui-resource
+This project is same as gateway-ui-resource architecturally.
+However, here we are using Zuul as our gateway.
+Which is better than the previous approach.

+Zuul is a JVM-based router and server-side load balancer from Netflix.

+Netflix uses Zuul for the following:
+* Authentication
+* Insights
+* Stress Testing
+* Canary Testing
+* Dynamic Routing
+* Service Migration
+* Load Shedding
+* Security
+* Static Response handling
+* Active/Active traffic management

 # Angular 2
 <b>spring-security-angular</b> contains backend code in spring boot 2.1.8.
 <b>spring-security-angular-ui</b> contains frontend code written in angular 2.
 We can build the code in it and package everything as part of spring-security-angular project.